DataDog/terraform-provider-datadog/docs/resources/synthetics.md

 - `request_basicauth` - (Optional) Array of 1 item containing HTTP basic authentication credentials
   - `username` - (Required) Username for authentication
   - `password` - (Required) Password for authentication
-- `assertion` - (Required) Array of 1 to 10 items, only some combinations of type/operator are valid (please refer to Datadog documentation)
+- `assertion` - (Required) Array of 1 to 10 items, only some combinations of type/operator are valid (please refer to Datadog documentation).
   - `type` - (Required) body, header, responseTime, statusCode
   - `operator` - (Required) Please refer to [Datadog documentation](https://docs.datadoghq.com/synthetics/api_test/#validation) as operator depend on assertion type
   - `target` - (Optional) Expected value, please refer to [Datadog documentation](https://docs.datadoghq.com/synthetics/api_test/#validation) as target depend on assertion type
   - `targetjsonpath` - (Optional) Expected structure if `operator` is `validatesJSONPath`
       - `operator` - (Required) The specific operator to use on the path
       - `targetvalue` - (Required) Expected matching value
       - `jsonpath` - (Required) The JSON path to assert
   - `property` - (Optional) if assertion type is "header", this is a the header name
 - `options` - (Required) **Deprecated**
   - `tick_every` - (Required)  How often the test should run (in seconds).
 Current possible values are 900, 1800, 3600, 21600, 43200, 86400, 604800 plus 60 if type=api or 300 if type=browser